Principles of Medical Research

 The Medical component of Lilly is accountable for the design, approval, conduct and scientific disclosure of medical research sponsored by Lilly.

 For Lilly-sponsored medical research, accountability ultimately resides with the Chief Medical Officer of the company.

 For medical research conducted by external parties, the Medical component of Lilly is accountable for approval of grant support.

-Lilly discloses publicly all medical research results that are significant to patients, health care providers or payers – whether favorable or unfavorable to a Lilly product – in an accurate, objective, and balanced manner for customers to make more informed decisions about its products.
+It's important that these relationships are managed transparently to help demonstrate that the over-riding objective is to keep patients at the centre of our collective efforts.
+Lilly discloses all medical research - whether favourable or unfavourable to a Lilly product – in an accurate, objective, and balanced manner for customers to make more informed decisions about its products.

 Payments to HCPs in the UK are regulated by the Association of the British Pharmaceutical Industry (ABPI) .
 From 2016, payments have been published on a central website, and updated annually, at www.disclosureuk.org.uk

 Lilly does not support healthcare professionals or otherwise provide educational funding for the purpose of rewarding or incentivising past, current or future prescribing practices.
 To view our support policy, please click here.

 Lilly is committed to working with European-based patient organisations for the benefit of patients in a way that is true to the EFPIA Code of Practice and Lilly's integrity in business policy.
 Lilly takes its commitment to transparency seriously.
 Since 2009, Lilly has published an annual register of European-based patient groups that have received either financial or significant non-financial support from Lilly.